tighebi/snake_game/LEADERBOARD_SETUP.md

 ## Step 5: Test the Leaderboard

 1. Open your game in a web browser
-2. Play a game and get a score
+2. Play a game (Snake, Breakout, Flappy Bird, or 2048) and get a score
-3. When the game ends, you should see an input field for your initials
+3. When the game ends, you should see an input field for your initials (Snake game only for now)
 4. Enter your initials (up to 3 letters) and click "Submit Score"
-5. Click on the "Global Leaderboard" tab to see your score (and others if any)
+5. Click on the "Global Leaderboard" tab to see your score (top 3 scores per game)
+6. The leaderboard shows the top 3 scores for each game mode

 ## Troubleshooting